Skip to main content

 The Full-Timer's Water Budget

-For full-time RVers, the annual water filtration cost breaks down to: Bluevua Lite UV ($219 one-time), replacement RO filters (~$60/year), and sediment pre-filters ($26.35/year).
-Total first-year investment: roughly $305.
-Annual ongoing cost: about $87.
-That is $7.25 per month for consistently clean, safe, great-tasting water at every campsite — far less than buying bottled water on the road.
+For full-time RVers, the annual water filtration cost is remarkably low.
+A Bluevua Lite UV is a one-time mid-range investment, and replacement RO filters plus sediment pre-filters add modest annual costs.
+That works out to just a few dollars per month for consistently clean, safe, great-tasting water at every campsite — far less than buying bottled water on the road.

 Frequently Asked Questions